cloudfoundry-incubator/cflocal/README.md

                      Default: (uses detection)
    -b <zip>       Use one or more buildpacks specified by local zip file path.
                      Default: (uses detection)
-   -p <dir>       Use the specified directory as the app directory.
-                     Default: current working directory -p <zip>       Use the specified zip file contents as the app directory.
-                     Default: current working directory -d <dir>       Mount the provided directory into the app root before staging.
-Should be used with a VCS to track changes.
-                     Ideal for use with: cf local run <name> -d <dir>
-                     Use of -r is STRONGLY RECOMMENDED to avoid staging with files that should be ignored.
-                     Default: (not mounted)
-   -r             When used with -d, rsync any files that were created,
-                     modified, or moved during staging into the specified directory.
-The directory is mounted elsewhere in the container.
-No files are deleted.
-                     Default: false
    -e             If buildpacks are explicitly specified then select one of
                      them using the buildpack detection process instead of applying all of them using the multi-buildpack process.
                      Default: false
+   -p <dir>       Use the specified directory as the app directory.
+                     Default: current working directory -p <zip>       Use the specified ZIP file contents as the app directory.
+                     Note that JAR and WAR files use ZIP file format.
-   -s <app>       Use the service bindings from the specified remote CF app
-                     instead of the service bindings in local.yml.
+                     Default: current working directory -s <app>       Use the service bindings from the specified remote CF app instead of the service bindings in local.yml.
                      Default: (uses local.yml)